Henry-Gao-2004/HSF-P/README.md

 Do you feel you have few friends at school?
 Do you think you cannot find a good partner while working on assignments?
 HSF&P (High School Friends & Parners) is the app you need!
 Download this app now!

+Update:
+Working on sorting comments based on the positive and negative words